misaelburboa/loan-challenge/README.md

 As I mention before, you can test the frontend locally, though.
 These are some commands to test the NextJs installation

+Also please consider the pagination issues are expected due to the nature of the DynamoDB database, this could be achieved using an RDS, but I would like to explain why I used this kind of DB, and, if you want, I can make the same mounting an RDS, I just did not want to incur in further costs for this challenge, but if you want me to do it, I will be happy to explain how I can achieve that in a call.

 ## Getting Started

 First, run the development server: